Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples

-Regarding the errors associated to the mass estimates, we consider different contributions.
-With our approach, the uncertainty of the density profile fit to the convergence map introduces a mean error on the mass of 15 and 25\% for NFW and Einasto profiles, respectively.
-An additional contribution comes from projection effects and we estimate that about 10 to 14\% of dispersion should be considered.
+Regarding the errors associated with the mass estimates, we consider different contributions.
+With our approach, the uncertainty of the density profile fit to the convergence map introduces a mean error on the mass of 8 and 9\% for NFW and Einasto profiles, respectively.
+An additional contribution comes from projection effects and we estimate that about 10 to 16\% of dispersion should be considered.
 Such result matches the conclusions for lensing masses in the \cite{pratt2019} review.
-Accounting for the projection effect together with the uncertainties of the fitting, the scatter is of the order of $\sim 25\%$.
-We, therefore, confirm the values in \cite{Becker_2011} and \cite{rasia2012}, the latter being obtained from the fit of tangential shear profiles of simulated clusters.
+Accounting for the projection effect together with the uncertainties of the fitting, the scatter is of the order of $\sim 18\%$, slightly less than the values in \cite{Becker_2011} and \cite{rasia2012}, the latter being obtained from the fit of tangential shear profiles of simulated clusters.

-When accounting for the full sample of \textsc{The Three Hundred}-NIKA2 LPSZ clusters, there is an excess of dispersion with respect to projection effects, which depends also on the choice of the model.
+When accounting for the full sample of \textsc{The Three Hundred}-NIKA2 LPSZ clusters, there is an excess of dispersion with respect to projection effects.
 We investigate the origin of such dispersion and we find, firstly, an uncertainty due to the fact that we use only three projections per cluster.
-Making use of 100 random projections for four clusters, we verify that considering only 3 projections per cluster, the mean bias of the three can be scattered about up to 10\%.
+Making use of 100 random projections for four clusters, we verify that considering only 3 projections per cluster, the mean bias of the three can be scattered about up to 7-10\%.

 We tried to correlate the bias to intrinsic properties of clusters and we checked the evolution of the mass bias with the true mass and redshift of clusters.
-Contrary to \citet{giocoli2023}, our results show a weak tendency of the bias to increase with the cluster mass, that could be related to the important presence of substructures in massive haloes \citep{giocoli2012}.
-Despite our narrow range in redshift, we also observe a modest evolution of the bias with redshift, as in \citet{giocoli2012} and \citet{giocoli2023}.
+Nevertheless, we did not find any evolutionary trend of the bias with the mass nor the redshift.
+In addition, we investigated the relation between the dynamical state and reconstructed masses of clusters, concluding that disturbed clusters are not particularly more biased than relaxed ones.